Anaktuvuk Pass, Alaska

 Anaktuvuk Pass (Anaqtuuvak, [ɐnɑqtuːvɐk], Anaqtuġvik or Naqsraq, [naχʂɑq]) is a city in North Slope Borough, Alaska, United States.
-The population was 282 at the 2000 census and 324 as of the 2010 census.
+It is located in the middle of Gates of the Arctic National Park and Preserve.
+The population was 425 at the 2020 census, up from 324 as of the 2010 census.

 History

-Anaktuvuk Pass was named after the Anaktuvuk River.
+Anaktuvuk Pass was named after the Anaktuvuk River, and lies at the crossing of two mountain valleys.
 Anaktuvuk is the English way of spelling "anaqtuġvik", place of caribou droppings in Inupiaq, the language of the Inupiat.

+Archaeological evidence from the Tuktu-Naiyuk site, located just north of the settlement, indicates human activity dating from 8,000 to 3,000 years before present.
+Artifacts such as microblades and other Arctic Small Tools from the Paleo-Eskimo Northern Archaic period suggest that the site was used for processing animals.

-A nomadic group of Inupiat called Nunamiut lived inland in northern Alaska, hunting caribou instead of the marine mammals and fish hunted by the rest of the Inupiat, who live on the coast.
+A nomadic group of Inupiat called Nunamiut, meaning 'people of the land', lived inland in northern Alaska, hunting caribou instead of the marine mammals and fish hunted by the rest of the Inupiat, who live on the coast.
 The Nunamiut traded with the coastal people for other items they needed.
 A decline in caribou populations around 1900 and in the 1920s caused many Nunamiut to move to the coast.
 In 1938, several Nunamiut families moved back to the Brooks Range, around Tulugak and the Killik River.
-In 1949 the Killik River group moved to Tulugak Lake, 15 miles north of where the village lies today.
-Anaktuvuk Pass is the only Nunamiut settlement.

-This settlement attracted Inupiaq people from many other locations, and villagers today lead a somewhat more sedentary lifestyle than in nomadic times.
-The city was incorporated in 1959.
-A Presbyterian church was constructed in 1966.